cre8magic/cre8magic/docs-src/pages/library/magic-menu/index.md

 1. ...and it will also get's `collapsed` if it's not in the breadcrumb (so it's only opened if a sub-page is the current page)
 1. and a special attribute used by bootstrap `data-bs-target` will have the same contents as the identifying class of the surrounding `<ul>` to ensure bootstrap will work

 ---
+---
+---

+===

+## Manage Multiple Menus

+The MagicMenu gives each menu a name, such as `Main`, `Sidebar`, `Footer` etc.
+You can determine these names in the Razor files.

+Each of these menus can then be configured in the [JSON](xref:Cre8magic.Library.ThemeSettings.Index).
+By default, each menu will find it's **configuration** and it's **design** based on the same name.
+So the `Main` menu would take the configuration and design called `Main`.

+But you can also reconfigure this.
+For example, you could say that the Theme `Sidebar` will use the configuration `TopLevelOnly` for the `Main` menu.
+This is configured in the `parts` of the `themes` section of the JSON file.

+---

 ## Missing Features

-1. As of now you cannot filter out specific pages.
+1. As of now you cannot filter out (exclude) specific pages.
   For this you would still need to write your own code or construct your nav-tree for special cases.
 1. You cannot link to page in another language, as Oqtane doesn't really have this concept yet.